-The Company financial statements have been prepared and approved by the directors in accordance with UK Adopted International Accounting Standards and in conformity with the requirements of Companies Act, 2002
+The Company financial statements have been prepared and approved by the directors in accordance with UK Adopted International Accounting Standards.

 The accounting policies set out below have, unless otherwise stated, been applied consistently to all years presented in these financial statements.